thebne/midiate/README.md

 const useNotesHistory = () =>
   useSessionValue('notesHistory', [])
 ```
-This will ensure that when our app loads notesHistory, it will load with the correct default value and will not be in conflict with other apps also loading this resource.
-For more explaination, see documentation on api/settings.js.
+This will ensure that when our app loads notesHistory, it will load with the correct default value and will not be in conflict with other apps that may also be loading this resource.

+For more explaination, see documentation on `api/settings.js`.

 #### Export main view
 ```js